Percy Hobson (RAF officer): Post-war

 After the war Hobson decided to seek his fortune in South Africa, arriving at Cape Town in January 1920.
 He made his way to Malalane in the Eastern Transvaal, where his uncle had a farm.
 He and another ex-RFC man managed to make a living growing vegetables, but in 1927, he moved further north, gaining a position as a store manager in Broken Hill, Northern Rhodesia (now Kabwe, Zambia).
 He was then employed as a driver by the transportation company of E. Cort "Billy" Dunn, a former major in the Royal Engineers.
 On 22 December 1928 he married Colleen Islay Halliwell at St Mary's Cathedral, Johannesburg.

 In 1930 he and Andrew Thatcher, another of Dunn's drivers, founded their own transportation company "Thatcher & Hobson", initially with a single Chevrolet 1½-tonner bought on hire purchase.
 They were soon running three vehicles, mainly between Broken Hill and Abercorn (now Mbala), and also gained contracts from Loangwa Concessions to transport their personnel, and later a mail contract.
 With the onset of Great Depression, much economic activity in the country ceased, and Thatcher & Hobson were threatened with bankruptcy.
 However, they won a contract to transport aviation fuel to Mpika, where Imperial Airways had constructed a way-point on the air route from Europe to South Africa, and managed to survive, even opening a branch at Lusaka for operations on the Great East Road to Fort Jameson (now Chipata).

 The company prospered, and later added a fleet of buses to its commercial freight operations.
 In 1948 Thatcher and Hobson supplied Piper Cubs to the Flying Club of Northern Rhodesia, which had been closed down at the outbreak of World War II, and struggled to restart afterwards.
 By 1954 the Thatcher, Hobson & Co. passenger and goods transport business was operating 250 trucks and buses, when it was taken over by the United Transport Company, and renamed Central African Road Services.
 Hobson had reportedly left the business some time before to farm in Tanganyika.

+Hobson died in 1967, aged 73.
+His remains are interred at Stellawood Cemetery and Crematorium in Durban, South Africa.